egoettelmann/jquery-search/README.md

 $('input[type="text"').jsearch();
 </script>
 ```
-all elements annotated with a `.jsearch-row` class will be filtered out if they do not include a `.jsearch-field` element that matches the search.
+All elements annotated with a `.jsearch-row` class will be filtered out if they do not include a `.jsearch-field` element that matches the search.

+The `.jsearch-field` is not necessarily a text node.
+If it contains nested elements, the search will be performed in any of its children (see [jQuery.text](http://api.jquery.com/text/)).

 ## Options